yogeshkurhe/tasks/README.md

      c) Exception Errors: need to generate mentioned exceptions as per operations

-        solution: To throw mentioned exceptions, check relevant conditions & generate exception messages using statement "throw new Exception('msg');".
+        solution: To throw the mentioned exceptions, check relevant conditions & generate exception messages using statement "throw new Exception('msg');".
 Using same remaining exception conditions are done.

         Next 4 conditions passed.